The fundamental groups of presymplectic Hamiltonian G-manifolds: The fundamental groups of the quotients and the proof of Theorem

-In this part, we prove Theorem~\ref{C} for $G=T$, a torus.
-In this case, $\phi(M)\cap \mathfrak t^*_+ = \phi(M)$ is a locally finite closed convex polyhedral set.
+In this case, let us keep in mind that $\phi(M)\cap \mathfrak t^*_+ = \phi(M)$, and it is a locally finite closed convex polyhedral set.
 Let $\mathcal H$ be the set of closed half spaces involved in $\phi(M)$.
-Each element in $\mathcal H$ has an interior and a boundary, we call them {\bf faces} of the closed half space.
-We call the intersections of the faces of the elements in $\mathcal H$ {\bf faces} of the polyhedral set $\phi(M)$.
-The faces can be internal or external on the polyhedral set $\phi(M)$, they are caused by different dimensional stabilizer groups of the action.
-Lower dimensional faces other than the chambers defined above are called non-generic faces.
+Each closed half space in $\mathcal H$ has an interior and a boundary, we call them {\bf faces} of the closed half space.
+We call the intersections of the faces of the half spaces in $\mathcal H$ {\bf faces} of the polyhedral set $\phi(M)$.
+A face can consist of certain interior points of the polyhedral set $\phi(M)$, or it can be lower dimensional internal or boundary set of intersection points of $\phi(M)$.
+The different dimensional faces of $\phi(M)$ are caused by different dimensional stabilizer groups of the action.
+Lower dimensional faces other than the chambers defined above are called {\bf non-generic faces}.

 \begin{lemma} Let $(M, \omega)$ be a connected presymplectic Hamiltonian $T$-manifold with a clean $T$-action and proper moment map $\phi$.
 Then for any values $a$ and $b$ in the same chamber of $\phi(M)$, we have $\pi_1(M_a)=\pi_1(M_b)$. \end{lemma}